mariaparis2000/textutils-3/README.md

 ## Feature Interactions

-While each feature can be used independently, several functions can be combined for text preprocessing pipelines.
+While each function can be used independently, they can also be combined to form simple text processing pipelines.
 For example:

 ```python